Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Methodology

 \section{Methodology}

 The research described in this article revolves around the computational analysis of experimental interferometry measurements.
-To support reproducibility, the data and Python scripts are available at https://github.com/UTS-CASLab/sps-quality, commit a02c9a1.
+To support reproducibility, the data and Python scripts are available at https://github.com/UTS-CASLab/sps-quality, commit f1782ff.
 Here, the experimental datasets are detailed in Sec.~\ref{Sec:Datasets}, two fitting methods for estimating $g$ are described in Sec.~\ref{Sec:Fitting}, and the procedure for augmenting the experimental data, i.e.~generating synthetic samples of observations, is elaborated in Sec.~\ref{Sec:Augmentation}.